Powerlearnproject/se-day1-assignment-lifelegacy-alfonce/README.md

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
 Integrated Development Environments (IDEs)
-An IDE is a software application that provides a complete environment for coding, compiling, testing, and debugging software — all in one place.
+-An IDE is a software application that provides a complete environment for coding, compiling, testing, and debugging software — all in one place.
 Key Features:
 Code Editor: Helps you write and format code with syntax highlighting and auto-completion.
 Debugger: Allows you to test and fix bugs directly within the IDE.